Basic Research, the Lifeline of Medicine

 by Arthur Kornberg

-1959 Nobel Laureate in Medicine
+1959 Nobel Laureate in Physiology or Medicine

 The pursuit of curiosity about the basic facts of nature has proven, with few exceptions throughout the history of medical science, to be the route by which the successful drugs and devices of modern medicine were discovered.
 Though it seemed unreasonable and impractical, counterintuitive even to scientists, to solve an urgent problem of disease by exploring apparently unrelated questions in biology, chemistry and physics, these basic studies proved time and again to be utterly practical and cost-effective.